 There are plenty of free themes out there, many of which look pretty good.
 However, premium WordPress themes appear more professional and are way more customizable.

-There are a lot of websites that offer nulled or cracked themes for free or at a steep discount.
+Many websites offer nulled or cracked themes for free or steep discounts.
 These are hacked versions of premium themes.

-A nulled theme is bad idea for a number of reasons:
+A nulled theme is a bad idea for several reasons:

 - They are illegal.

 - They often have a “back door” built-in, giving hackers easy access to your site.

 - They are not supported and don’t have documentation.